The strange case of the entity Gordon Davis

 Two cases of anomalous identity

-During the same cycle of séances that Soal had with the medium Blanche Cooper, other spirits showed up, providing data of a certain interest, albeit surprising, about their identification as deceased human beings.
-One of these, according to the investigations carried out by Soal for the verification of his earthly identity, turned out to have never lived, at least under the identity he provided.
-Another, a former classmate whom Soal believed was dead during the war, was later found by him alive and well.
+During the same cycle of séances that Soal had with the medium Blanche Cooper, other spirits showed up, providing data of a certain interest albeit surprising, about their identification as deceased human beings.
+One of them, according to the investigations carried out by Soal for the verification of his earthly identity, turned out to have never lived, at least under the identity he provided.
+Another, a former classmate whom Soal believed had died during the war, was later found by him alive and well.
 Let us examine some details of these two famous cases, often mentioned in specialized literature, to see if they can help us to evaluate the hypotheses about the personality and nature of spirits and their relationship with our human psyche.

 John Ferguson's fictitious communications about his human life